 I know how convenient those travel-sized shampoos and shower gels are to travel with, but the plastic packaging is certainly not worth it.
 Lush is now my go-to store for all my travel essentials.
 I’ve used their shampoo and conditioner bars for years and I’ll never go back.
 They also have soap and shower gel bars, moisturiser bars, solid perfume, solid sunblock and even deodorant bars (that really work!).
 The best part?
 No liquids, so you’ll breeze through security at the airport.

 Ditch the plastic toothbrushes

-While many companies are now selling “plastic free” bamboo toothbrushes, they all use plastic bristles that won’t decompose.
-After doing some research, it seems like Brush with Bamboo offer the most eco-friendly option.
+While many companies are now selling “plastic-free” bamboo toothbrushes, they all use plastic bristles that won’t decompose.
+After doing some research, it seems like Brush with Bamboo offers the most eco-friendly option.
 While the bristles still won’t decompose, they are made with plant-based plastic, not petroleum-based plastic and that’s a step in the right direction.
 While you’re at it, give toothpaste tabs a go!
 Lush sell solid toothpaste and mouthwash, and while they come in a plastic bottle, it can either be recycled or refilled at their stores.